-A feminist bookstore uplifting female & marginalized voices
+A feminist bookstore uplifting women's & marginalized voices

 Insights from Sarah Hollenbeck, Women & Children First (Andersonville)